whikloj/Alpaca/README.md

 ## Requirements

-This project requires Java 11 and can be built with [Gradle](https://gradle.org).
+This project requires Java 21 and can be built with [Gradle](https://gradle.org).

 To build and test locally, clone this repository and then change into the Alpaca directory.
-Next run `./gradlew clean build shadowJar`.
+Next run `./gradlew clean build bootJar`.

-The main executable jar is available in the `islandora-alpaca-app/build/libs` directory, with the classifier `-all`.
+The main executable jar is available in the `build/libs` directory.

 ie.
-> islandora-alpaca-app/build/libs/islandora-alpaca-app-2.0.0-all.jar
+> build/libs/islandora-alpaca-3.0.0.jar

 ## Configuration